ajmal017/getYfinance.py/README.md

 ## Acknowledgments

-* most of the original code came from https://www.mattbutton.com/2019/01/24/how-to-scrape-yahoo-finance-and-extract-fundamental-stock-market-data-using-python-lxml-and-pandas/
+* most of the original code and concepts came from https://www.mattbutton.com/2019/01/24/how-to-scrape-yahoo-finance-and-extract-fundamental-stock-market-data-using-python-lxml-and-pandas/.
+It was a great headstart into what i was trying to do and there have been so many other great Internet resources.